 How did Sun Edison’s business model, emulated by an entire industry, prove unsuccessful for the organization that originated it?

-Business Economics and Public Policy, Corporate Finance, Social Enterprise, Strategy, World Business
+Business Economics and Public Policy, Corporate Finance, Entrepreneurship, Social Enterprise, Strategy, World Business

 Founded in 2003, SunEdison, Inc. was a solar energy company with a revolutionary business model whereby the company financed the capital-intensive installations in exchange for the customer’s steady payments for electricity generated by the system over its 20-year life.
 Most solar energy companies followed SunEdison’s lead and began to finance PV installations.
 While near the end of the decade, SunEdison had grown to be the largest solar energy company in North America, its revenue growth ultimately flattened, and its lack of cash reserves prevented it from making key acquisitions.
 What factors led to SunEdison’s precipitous fall after its meteoric rise?